Recovery of Upper Extremity Sensorimotor System Acuity in Baseball Athletes After a Throwing-Fatigue Protocol

 CONCLUSIONS: The sensorimotor system deficits that we observed after fatigue recovered within 7 minutes in most upper extremity joints.
 Glenohumeral arm-cocked position reproduction acuity failed to recover within 10 minutes.
 Research indicates that overhead throwers are vulnerable in this position to the capsulolabral injuries commonly observed in throwing athletes.
 Future researchers should explore this relationship and the effectiveness of exercises aimed at enhancing sensorimotor system acuity and endurance.

 Tripp, Brady L.; Yochem, Eric M.; and Uhl, Timothy L., "Recovery of Upper Extremity Sensorimotor System Acuity in Baseball Athletes After a Throwing-Fatigue Protocol" (2007).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 23.